Immortal215/The-Drawing-Board-Swift/README.md

 ### An app built to add structure into our lives, keeping focus at the forefront.

 > [!WARNING]
-> ⚠️ *Built and optimized primarily for iPad Gen 10*
+> ⚠️ *Built and optimized primarily for iPad Gen 10 but does work on Mac's well*

 ## 🚀 Installation

 > [!IMPORTANT]
-> 🛠️ *Use Playgrounds or an Xcode project folder to run on your home device*
+> 🛠️ *Use Playgrounds or an Xcode project folder to run on your home device, will soon be available on the app store*

 ## ✨ Features